STAT545-UBC-hw-2018-19/hw02-iyaniwura/Homework2.md

     ## [1] 5 4

 Note: The result for the kable function makes it difficult for my *github\_document* to run so I have displayed them in *html\_document* and commented the code here.
+Ooops!
+I just noticed that even githut cannot display the html document result online because they are too large.
+So I have decided to just leave the code there!

 Let us use the **kable()** to display the